 Once you have your roles defined, it is time to create users with those roles.
 We highly recommend creating independent users for each individual who will have access to the masking service.

 Adding a User

-To create a new user follow these steps:
+To create a new user using the Masking UI follow these steps:

 1. Login into the Masking Engine and select the Admin tab.